 #10 PIERRE GASLY

 The 2016 GP2 Champion was made to wait for his F1 opportunity, but it finally came late in 2017 as Toro Rosso shuffled their driver line-up, and led to a full season with the team in 2018.
-After a number of impressive drives and Ricciardo’s move to Renault, Pierre Gasly joins Red Bull for the 2019 season.
-Can he live up to the high standard of results he’s delivered in the junior categories?
+After a number of impressive drives and Ricciardo’s move to Renault, Pierre Gasly joined Red Bull for the 2019 season. before being demoted back to Toro Rosso at the summer break.

 |Full Name||Pierre Gasly|